AdaCore/gnatstudio/docs/users_guide/projects.rst

 The Project Dependencies Editor
 ===============================

-You can edit the dependencies between projects through the contextual menu :menuselection:`Project --> Dependencies...` in the Project View.
+Edit the dependencies between projects through the contextual menu :menuselection:`Project --> Dependencies...` in the Project View.

-This view makes it easy to indicate that your project depends on external libraries, or other modules in your source code.
-For instance, you can give access to the GtkAda graphical library in your project by adding a project dependency to gtkada.gpr, assuming GtkAda has been installed in your system.
+This view makes it easy to indicate that your project depends on external libraries or other modules in your source code.
+For example, you can get access to the GtkAda graphical library in your project by adding a project dependency to `gtkada.gpr`, assuming GtkAda has been installed in your system.

 The dependencies also determine in what order your application is built.
-When you compile a project, the builder will first make sure that the projects it depends on are up-to-date, and otherwise recompile them.
+When you compile a project, the builder first makes sure the projects it depends on are up-to-date.
+If not, it recompiles them.

 .. image:: project-deps.jpg

-When you select that contextual menu, GPS will open a dialog that allows you to add or remove dependencies to your project.
-New dependencies are added by selecting a project file name from one of several sources:
+When you select that contextual menu, GPS opens a dialog allowing you to add to or remove dependencies from your project.
+You add a new dependency by selecting a project file name from one of the following sources:

 * One of the loaded project from the current project tree

 * One of the predefined projects

-  These are the projects that are found in one of the directories referenced in the `ADA_PROJECT_PATH` environment variable.
-Typically, these include third party libraries, such as GtkAda, win32ada, ...
+  These are the projects are found in one of the directories referenced by the `ADA_PROJECT_PATH` environment variable.
+Typically, these include third party libraries, such as GtkAda or win32ada.

 * A new project created through the project wizard

 * Any project file located on the disk

-In all these cases, you will generally be able to choose whether this should be a simple dependency, or a limited dependency.
-The latter allows you to have mutually dependent projects (A depends on B, which in turns depends on A even indirectly), although you cannot reference the attribute of such a project in the current project (for instance to indicate that the compiler switches to use for A are the same as for B -- you need to duplicate that information).

-In some cases, GPS will force a limited dependency on you to avoid loops in the dependencies that would make the project tree illegal.
+In all cases, you can choose whether this should be a simple dependency or a limited dependency.
+The latter allows you to have mutually dependent projects (A depends on B, which in turns depends on A even indirectly), although you cannot reference the attributes of such a project in the current project (for example, to indicate that the compiler switches to use for A are the same as for B: you need to duplicate that information).
+In some cases, GPS forces a limited dependency to avoid loops in the dependencies that would make the project tree illegal.